Applied Mathematics Major Resources

 The Center for Career and Professional Development is a great resource for all questions related to job searches, internships, and career preparation.
 CCPD staff are available to meet individually with students and alumni in L72.00 New Building.
 To request a 45-minute counseling appointment, log on to John Jay Careers Online.
 15-minute drop-in sessions are available all day Mon-Fri.
 (Stop by in person earlier the same day to schedule a drop-in session.)

 The Applied Mathematics major’s required mathematics core aligns well with the core requirements of other CUNY mathematics programs, affording graduates a wide choice of subsequent educational opportunities.
-As a graduate of the Applied Mathematics major, you will be well prepared to enroll in a range of masters and doctoral programs, such as Digital Forensics and Cyber Security, Data Analytics, Financial Mathematics, Machine Learning, Traditional Mathematics, Mathematics Education, and the MPA programs offered by John Jay.
+As a graduate of the Applied Mathematics major, you will be well prepared to enroll in a range of masters and doctoral programs, such as Digital Forensics and Cyber Security, Data Analytics, Financial Mathematics, Machine Learning, Traditional Mathematics, Mathematics Education, and the MPA Programs offered by John Jay.

 Though the major only requires two math electives, if you are planning to pursue graduate study, be sure to take the following three electives: